makersmelx/GiteaCanvasHelper/README.md

 Define CONNECTION and Set CONNECTION to 'local', so that the program will connect to local server (see axios/gitea.js)

+Example is at example/.env.example.
+Make a copy of it to the root dir.
+Rename it to .env

 If you have not set the environment variable, you will be asked to input it at the start of the program

 ### Course Setting (Before running)

-See courses.json.example.
+See example/courses.json.example.
+Make a copy of it to the root dir.
 Rename it to courses.json

 Update the course name or the id of the course on Canvas